 - In a small bowl, whisk together lime juice, cumin, olive oil, coriander, and cayenne pepper.

 - Mix wheat berries into butternut squash mix.
 Pour the dressing over the top and stir to combine.
-Serve topped with pepitas.
+Serve topped with pepitas and cilantro.